Thumbnail

 4. Enable Checkbox

-This checkbox enables/disables the color you have added to the detection list.
+This checkbox turns on/off the color you have added to the detection list.

 5. Color Name

-This is a text display of the name that you have chosen in the Custom HSL Color window.
+This is a text display of your chosen name in the Custom HSL Color window.

 Main Window - Face Tracking